outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- reduce factors in specific cancers for further research
 		- reduce mammary density (a risk factor for breast cancer)
 			- boswellic acid, betaine, and myo-inositol
-		- Piperlongumine
-			- an amide alkaloid used to neutralize glioblastoma cancer cells

 	- avoiding known carcinogens